Xilinx/inference-server/_sources/quickstart.rst.txt

     $ ./proteus run --dev

 This command runs the ``{username}/proteus-dev:latest`` image, which corresponds to the latest local dev image.
-The dev container will mount the working directory into :file:`/workspace/proteus/`, mount some additional directories into the container, expose some ports to the host and pass in FPGAs.
+The dev container will mount the working directory into :file:`/workspace/proteus/`, mount some additional directories into the container, expose some ports to the host and pass in any available hardware like FPGAs.
 These details are the :option:`--dev` profile.
 Some options may be overridden on the command-line (use :option:`--help` to see the options).